jerry856-ops/wrapped2025/README.md

 Now generate the JSON.

+yaml
+Copy code

+---

-✅ Using the generated JSON
+## ✅ Using the generated JSON

-Copy ChatGPT’s output
+1. Copy the output

-Paste it into config.json
+2. Paste into `config.json`

-Save the file
+3. Save

-Refresh the website
+4. Refresh the site

-Your personal Wrapped is ready.
+Your Wrapped is live.

+---

-⚠️ Disclaimer
+## ⚠️ Disclaimer

-This project does not access real ChatGPT data

-Not affiliated with OpenAI or Spotify
+- Not affiliated with OpenAI or Spotify
+- No real user data is accessed

-Built purely for fun, vibes, and frontend experimentation
+- Made purely for fun, design, and frontend chaos

+---

-🥀 Final note
+## 🥀 Final note

-“What if Spotify Wrapped… but for people who talk to ChatGPT at 3am?”
+**“What if Spotify Wrapped… but for people who talk to ChatGPT at 3am?”**

 Yeah.
 That’s this project.